🖥 Virtual remote consultations available. Contact us for a video Telehealth evaluation.

 Aspiration alone will not be sufficient.
 If your specialist only removes the fluid it will only be a matter of time that the spermatocele will return causing your symptoms again.
 Sclerotherapy is important as it closes the cavity, preventing the fluid from returning.

-Our specialist performs the aspiration first using ultrasound-guidance, which shows precisely the location of the needle so that the testicle does not get punctured minimizing risks.
-Make sure that the specialists performing this procedure is trained in ultrasound-guided procedures.
+Our specialist performs the aspiration first using ultrasound-guidance.
+The ultrasound shows precisely the location of the needle so that the testicle or adjacent structures do not get punctured, essentially eliminating any risk thereof.
+Make sure that your specialist performing this procedure is trained in ultrasound-guided procedures.

 The initial success rate of a single spermatocele aspiration and sclerotherapy procedure is more than 75%, meaning 3 out of 4 patients are symptom-free just after one treatment.
 With multiple treatments, the success rate improves to nearly 95%.